mokkabonna/json-schema-merge-allof/README.md

 ## Roadmap

-- [ ] Treat the interdependent validations like properties and additionalProperties as one resolver
+- [x] Treat the interdependent validations like properties and additionalProperties as one resolver (and items additionalItems)
 - [ ] Extract repeating validators from anyOf/oneOf and merge them with parent schema
 - [ ] After extraction of validators from anyOf/oneOf, compare them and remove duplicates.
 - [ ] If left with only one in anyOf/oneOf then merge it to the parent schema.